-Lately, you may have noticed commercials from different tech companies touting their initiatives that use AI to help protect the planet.
+Lately, you may have noticed commercials from different tech companies touting how their AI helps conservationists.
 As AI and machine learning become more advanced, many tech companies see opportunities to capitalize on growing concerns about global warming and animal extinction as ways to improve their image.
 (Who can’t love a company that saves fluffy polar bear cubs?)
 But these initiatives also demonstrate the value and capability of this new technology to potential customers.
 It’s great advertising—and it’s actually great for the planet, too.
 Win, win.

 Counting Animals Is Key To Conservation